 An obsession with fear sometimes obscures things we could otherwise value in life.

-What are those perceived dangers in off-main-road travel?
+What are those imagined dangers in off-main-road travel?

 • Bogans?
 (That’s rednecks, but usually without guns.)
 They don’t venture far from the shoot-em-up computer games these days.

-• Wild aboriginals?
-Actually they are the first, and sometimes only, people who will stop if it looks like you need help.
-Not that you could fit your bike, all the gear and yourself into a car with 7 giggling inhabitants squashed in.
-Often a great sense of humour but quite baffled as to why you didn’t take your car for the trip.
+• Wild Aboriginals?
+You will likely find the opposite.
+Super friendly once you have broken the ice.
+Try, “Is this the way to Sydney?”, or, “If you are lost I can’t help you.”
+Actually these locals are the first, and sometimes only, people who will stop if it looks like you need help.
+Not that you could fit your bike, all your gear and yourself into their car with the giggling passengers often already squashed in.
+Usually having a great sense of humour, but may be quite baffled as to why you didn’t take your car for the trip.
+You might be wondering the same thing yourself.

 • Snakes?
 Yeah, there are 9 of the 10 most poisonous snakes in the world in the outback.
 Very seldom see them.
 They are often nocturnal.
 Why are 90% of snakebites to male victims?
 Here’s a tip: don’t try to pick ‘em up, or kill ‘em.